Reading

 Library Time

 We are very proud of our well stocked library.
 It is a bright and welcoming space where pupils can choose from a range of good quality texts.
-Library club is every Thursday lunchtime so pupils have the opportunity to come and read fiction, nonfiction, newspapers, poetry, and books on the iPad and Kindles and borrow books to take home.
+Library club is every Thursday lunchtime so pupils have the opportunity to come and share an excellent range of books and they are welcome to borrow books to read at home.

 Reading Assemblies

-Every week we have a reading assembly where a member of staff shares their passion, enthusiasm and a story for the whole school to build on everything else we do in school around reading.
-At Crick we believe this to be a valuable assembly to promote different text types, authors and opinions to reading.
-The pupils thoroughly enjoy these assemblies and discussing them in detail afterwards.
+Every week we have a reading assembly where a member of staff shares their passion and enthusiasm for reading by sharing book with the whole school.
+At Crick we believe this to be a valuable assembly to promote different text types, authors and develop a love of reading amongst our school community.